influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/js.md

 ## Query data from InfluxDB with JavaScript

-We get a query client with the `getQueryApi` method and pass in our named parameter `org`.
+We get a query client with the `getQueryApi` method and pass in our named parameter: `org`.

 ```js
 const queryApi = influxDB.getQueryApi(org)